Isotensor $\pi\pi \pi$ scattering with a $\rho$ resonant subsystem from QCD

 \emph{\bf Amplitude analysis:} Having constrained the K matrix, we focus on the determination of the physical observables, namely scattering amplitudes and intensities.
-The K matrix is generally a scheme-dependent quantity that can be mapped to physical amplitudes via the use of integral equations.~\footnote{The scheme-dependence emerges due to a necessary choice of cut-off function for the integral equations and a parametrization of the two-body K matrix.} These were first derived in Ref.~\cite{Hansen:2015zga} for three scalar particles.
-Using the work of Ref.~\cite{Hansen:2020zhy}, one can immediately write the case for $\pi\pi\pi$ systems, and Refs.~\cite{Jackura:2023qtp, Briceno:2024ehy} show how these can be projected to arbitrary angular momentum and parity.
-It is this form we use here.
+The K matrix is generally a scheme-dependent quantity that can be mapped to physical amplitudes via integral equations.\footnote{The scheme-dependence emerges due to a necessary choice of cut-off function for the integral equations and a parametrization of the two-body K matrix.} These were first derived in Ref.~\cite{Hansen:2015zga} for three scalar particles.
+Using the work of Ref.~\cite{Hansen:2020zhy}, one can immediately write the case for generic $\pi\pi\pi$ systems, and Refs.~\cite{Jackura:2023qtp, Briceno:2024ehy} show how these can be projected to arbitrary angular momentum and parity, yielding the specific form we use here.

+This framework first yields unsymmetrized $J^P = 1^+$ amplitudes, denoted by $\Mc_3^{(a, b)}$.
+As for $\widetilde {\mathcal K}_3$ this refers to the fact that, when this intermediate quantity is written as a function of pion momenta and flavor labels, it is not invariant under their simultaneous interchange (as any physical quantity must be).
+This issue is corrected in a final symmetrization step described below.